gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ones.
-In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy requires secured association it MUST reply with an ABORT chunk, include the error cause "No DTLS Key Management Method" (TBA11) (see {{IANA-Extra-Cause}}).
+In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy requires secured association it MUST reply with an ABORT chunk, include the error cause "No Common DTLS Key Management Method" (TBA11) (see {{IANA-Extra-Cause}}).
 Otherwise, the responder MAY send an INIT-ACK without the DTLS Key Management Parameter to indicate that it is willing to create a session without security.

-Additionally, an SCTP Endpoint acting as responder willing to support only protected associations considers an INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter or another Protection Solution accepted by own security policy solution as an error, thus it will reply with an ABORT chunk according to what specified in
+Additionally, an SCTP Endpoint acting as responder willing to support only protected associations considers an INIT chunk not containing the DTLS Key Management Parameter or another
+DTLS Key Management Method accepted by own security policy solution as an error, thus it will reply with an ABORT chunk according to what specified in
 {{enoprotected}} indicating that for this endpoint mandatory DTLS Key Management Parameter is missing.